Mizuiro2/mizuiro2.github.io/src/content/posts/RAG.md

 A technology that use external knowledge repository to reduce hallucination of LLM.

 ## How does it works ?
-1. Split the `Knowledge Base`(PDF、Word,Wiki,video,audio,PDF,etc... generally, un-structured data) into `Text Chunk`
+1. Split the `Knowledge Base`(PDF, Word, Wiki, video, audio, PDF, etc... generally, un-structured data) into `Text Chunk`
 2. `Text Chunk` will be converted into `vector` (High dimension to Low dimension, capture the semantic relation) by `Embedding Model` (eg. OpenAI:  text-embedding-3-large etc..)
 Note: different Embeddig Model will create differnt vector values.
 3. `Vector Base` is formed by these vector embeddings.
 It can be used as a Long-term Memory for AI.
 4. Combine the `User Query`(will be converted into vector by embedding model too) and the `Vector Base`, doing the similarity search.
 (Retrieve part)
 5. Select `top-k chunks`.